rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230713_New York Times Podcasts.md

 *  She didn't want me to be tied down to just working, working, working, just like she did.
 *  But rather she wanted me to have financial freedom.
 *  She wanted me to have the freedom to pursue what I'm passionate about.
-*  At the end of the day, I think that's a very noble dream.
+*  And at the end of the day, I think that's a very noble dream.
 *  It's very selfless.
 *  But that's kind of why she pushed me so hard to achieve success at an Ivy League institution.
 *  So tell me about your high school experience.
 *  What was it like at high school?
+*  Okay.
-*  Okay, so yeah, throughout high school, I was very ambitious as a student.
+*  So yeah, throughout high school, I was very ambitious as a student.
 *  And I was very dedicated and committed to extracurriculars.
 *  What's an example, Jia?
 *  Tell me what you did.
+*  Okay.
-*  Okay, so for two years, I worked as co-editor-in-chief for my newspaper and my school's literary
+*  So for two years, I worked as co-editor-in-chief for my newspaper and my school's literary
 *  magazine.
 *  I self-published a book talking about the different challenges that we as Gen Z face.
-*  I created a non-profit organization for youth mental health.
+*  I created a nonprofit organization for youth mental health.
 *  I did varsity cheer and martial arts.
 *  I also played the violin.
 *  I've been playing for 12 years now.
 *  I was a concertmaster of my school's orchestra.
 *  I had a 4.56 GPA.
 *  After my junior year, I attended a creative writing summer program at University of Pennsylvania.
-*  I loved just all the instructors and the assignments.
+*  I loved just all the instructors and the assignments, connected so well with the people, loved the
-*  Connected so well with the people, loved the culture.
+*  culture.
-*  For me, U Penn felt like somewhere that I could call home.
+*  For me, UPenn felt like somewhere that I could call home.
 *  So I applied early decision there.
 *  And the day before my decision came out, people around me were saying, like, oh, you are going
-*  to get like, they were already making their Instagram stories, posts to like say like,
+*  to get, like, they were already making their Instagram stories, posts to like say like,
 *  yeah, you got it.
 *  My friends were like, they had cake prepared.
 *  They had all these things prepared.
-*  But they said if you don't get in, who is gonna like who's gonna get in.
+*  But they said if you don't get in, who is gonna, like, who's gonna get in?
 *  So it was kind of like a no brainer that I would go to, not even just an Ivy, but at
 *  least a top 20 in the institution.
-*  Overall that day, I was like so nervous.
-*  I couldn't eat.
+*  Overall that day, I was like so nervous I couldn't eat.
 *  I could barely sleep at night too.
 *  And when it was time for me to open my decision, my family was behind me looking at my laptop.
 *  They were all excited to check.
 *  And then it was 7pm when decisions were supposed to come out.
 *  I still remember it was 7.02 when it came out, because I had to wait two whole minutes,
 *  which felt like forever.
-*  But when I opened my letter, it said like, sorry, we regret to inform you dot dot dot.
+*  But when I opened my letter, it said, like, sorry, we regret to inform you, dot dot dot.
 *  And that was not even a possibility in my mind, actually.
 *  I think that was probably the biggest shock of my life.
 *  I mean, I've only lived 18 years, but it was still a huge shock for me and my family.